Carlsans/cscsd/README.md

 # cscsd
 Covid Statistics Displayer
 The Wordpress Plugin is available now.
-Has for the R code, it is now available and I'm testing on another platform.
+Has for the R code, it is now tested both on mac and windows.